Mediagone/doctrine-specifications/README.md

 If you like it, you probably need this package ;)

 Combinations of criteria are unlimited, without any code duplication. \
-It will also make hydration of custom *read models* a breeze.
+It will also make hydration of custom *read models* (DTOs) a breeze.

 ## Summary